 Price and Variations

-The FitBit Charge 2 with a stainless steel frame and a silicon band in black, blue, plum, or teal comes at $149.95.
+The FitBit Charge 2 with a stainless steel frame and a silicon band in black, blue, plum, or teal come at $149.95.
 You can buy a Special Edition model with a gunmetal frame and a black band, or rose gold frame and a lavender band at $179.95.
 Additional bands come at $29.95.
 You can also buy leather straps at $69.95 in colors like brown, pink, and indigo.

 FitBit Charge 2 has a solid built quality, a larger OLED display, and interchangeable straps.
 It is definitely an improvement over the original.